JorjaFox/library/_source/_news/2002/people-1.md

 ---

-===Someone must have forgotten to tell CSI: Crime Scene Investigation's Jorja Fox that it's still summer: The actress (whose show is an Emmy contender for outstanding drama series) opts to pair her spaghetti-strapped dress with calf-high leather boots.
+Someone must have forgotten to tell CSI: Crime Scene Investigation's Jorja Fox that it's still summer: The actress (whose show is an Emmy contender for outstanding drama series) opts to pair her spaghetti-strapped dress with calf-high leather boots.